Code of practice: construction-related temporary structures on and above roads

 Laws and regulation

 We consider and assess applications in line with the policy.
 An application is approved under s94 of the Local Government Act 1993 (an activity under category E(2) of the table to s68) and also under the Roads Act 1993.
-Both acts are used to regulate these structures, including any enforcement actions taken by the City of Sydney.
+Both acts are used to regulate temporary structures, including any enforcement actions taken by the City of Sydney.

 Approvals